PACT-2 (2019 – 2021)

 From April to September 2019, the team at The University of Manchester worked closely with nurseries to support them in reaching out to families to discuss taking part in the PACT project.

-We are now preparing for the last child assessment time-point in June – July 2021.
-This will be administered by school staff using an app.
+The last child assessment time-point in June-July 2021 was administered by school staff using an app.
 We are pleased we have been able to find a way to collect information about children’s language development during the pandemic.

-How will you know if the programme works?
+How will you know if the programme worked?

-The first assessment took place in September 2019 (the start of nursery); the second was planned between June and July 2020 (towards the end of nursery); and the third planned for June 2021 (towards the end of Reception).
+The first assessment took place in September 2019 (the start of nursery); the second was planned between June and July 2020 (towards the end of nursery) and the third took place in June-July 2021 (towards the end of Reception).

 How did you decide who is in each group?

 The best way to test whether a teaching programme works is to use a randomised controlled trial (RCT).
 We are using this to see whether PACT works.

 A key feature of an RCT is that participants are randomly put in different groups.
 This means that families have an equal chance of being in either group: this is not decided by the researchers or the schools – allocation is completely random.